Chart Color Schemes

 Kerang has shown very soft population growth performance across periods assessed by AreaSearch

-As of February 2026, the estimated population of the suburb of Kerang is around 3,836, reflecting a decrease of 124 people since the 2021 Census.
-The population was previously reported as 3,960.
-This decline is inferred from AreaSearch's estimate of 3,832 residents, based on their examination of the latest ERP data release by the ABS in June 2024 and validation of five new addresses since the Census date.
-The population density ratio is approximately 26 persons per square kilometer.
-Population growth was driven by balanced factors across natural increase and migration patterns.
+As of Feb 2026, the population of the suburb of Kerang is estimated at around 3,836 people.
+This reflects a decrease from the 2021 Census figure of 3,960 people, indicating a reduction of 124 individuals (3.1%).
+The current estimate is based on AreaSearch's validation of new addresses since the Census date and examination of the latest ERP data release by the ABS in June 2024.
+This results in a population density ratio of approximately 26 persons per square kilometer.
+Population growth in Kerang has been driven by balanced factors across natural increase and migration patterns.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, they utilise VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-According to these projections, the suburb of Kerang's population is expected to decline by 1,071 persons by 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
+According to these projections, Kerang's population is expected to decline over the period from 2026 to 2041.
+By 2041, the suburb's population is projected to shrink by 1,072 persons.

 Frequently Asked Questions - Population